mdeburnay/mdeburnay/README.md

 📚 Outside of work, I like to keep on top of the latest news within the world of software, reading articles from HackerNews, Lobsters, daily.dev and TLDR.

-🏃‍♂️ My hobbies include socialising with friends, a lot of exercise and always setting myself a yearly physical challenge.
-This year will be cycling the [NC500](https://www.northcoast500.com/) 🚴‍♂️
+🏃‍♂️ My hobbies include socialising with friends, a lot of exercise and always setting mysel physical challenges: from [Muay Thai fights](https://www.youtube.com/watch?v=7igLgJUmsng&t=181s) to half marathons to cycling the [NC500](https://www.northcoast500.com/).

 ## Languages
 ![javascript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=JavaScript&logoColor=white)